 The button is used to perform an explicit action.
 It can include a title or combine with an icon.

-Input is a data entry field and can be as simple as a text-only entry field in a list or a search input in the header.
+A Text Field is an area for entering text data and can be as simple as a text-only entry field in a list item or a search bar in the header.
 For multiple-line input, the center key is Enter for a new line.

 Option Menu provides a list of choices on a pop-up component which may appear with controls such as a checkbox or radio button.
 It allows users to perform actions on objects without having to leave their current view.

-The Value Selector provides an easy way to select single or multiple values from a pre-determined set of values.
-Date Value Selector and Time Value Selector can be used for specific scenarios.
+A Value Selector provides an easy way to select single or multiple values from a pre-determined set of values.

 A Dialog provides the user with some important information, asks the user to take or confirm an action, or allows the user to make a choice or enter information.

-Notice appears at the top of the screen like Toast, but with different layout.
-A Notice has an icon, primary text, and secondary text.
-After a Notice disappears from the top of the screen, users can still access it from Notices panel.
+In-App Notice appears at the top of the screen like Toast, but with different layout.
+An In-App Notice has an app icon, primary text, and secondary text.
+After it disappears from the top of the screen, users can still access it from Notices screen.